 config-as-codechannel in the Octopus community slack is the best place to have a conversation with the team.

 - Support.
 For errors or issues, see our official support channels.

 Configuring a project to be version-controlled

-Version-control is configured per-project, and can be found under the Version Control navigation menu item.
+Version-control is configured per project and is accessed via the Settings ➜ Version Control navigation menu item.

-Once an Octopus project is configured to be version-controlled, any changes to the deployment process are made on a branch.
+Once an Octopus project is configured to be version-controlled, you can choose which branch to build from before creating a release in Octopus.

 Learn more about creating and deploying releases in a version controlled project.